In this article...

 There are two hurdles a landlord must clear to evict a tenant in Indiana: the landlord must have the legal right to end the tenancy, and they must follow the proper eviction procedures.
 Landlords need to prove a reason to evict tenants when their lease is in force.
-When there is no lease, or after a lease has ended, all the landlord needs to do is follow the proper notice procedure before filing an eviction action.
+When there is no lease or after a lease has ended, all the landlord needs to do is follow the proper notice procedure before filing an eviction action.

-A lease is a legally enforceable contract that creates an agreement between the owner of property (the landlord) and a tenant, giving the tenant a right to occupy the leased space.
-The lease details written rights and responsibilities for both the tenant and the landlord.
+A lease is a legally enforceable contract that creates an agreement between the owner of the property (the landlord) and a tenant, giving the tenant a right to occupy the leased space.
+The lease details are written rights and responsibilities for both the tenant and the landlord.
 In general, if both parties abide by their responsibilities under the agreement, the landlord cannot ask the tenant to leave until the end of the lease period.

-Usually leases run for a specific period, such as a year.
-Near the end of the lease term the landlord may ask for a new lease, or the parties may continue the arrangement on a month-to-month basis.
+Usually, leases run for a specific period, such as a year.
+Near the end of the lease term, the landlord may ask for a new lease, or the parties may continue the arrangement on a month-to-month basis.
 Sometimes the switch to a month-to-month tenancy at the end of the lease period is written into the initial lease.
 The length of the agreement and its current status determines whether a landlord can ask the tenant to leave the property.

 A lease creates a business relationship between a landlord and a tenant.
 It also clarifies each party’s rights and responsibilities related to the property.
-If a tenant rents without a lease they have to rely on Indiana statutes and common law (prior legal cases) to protect their rights as a tenant.
+If a tenant rents without a lease, they have to rely on Indiana statutes and common law (prior legal cases) to protect their rights as a tenant.

-If the landlord has agreed to rent to the tenant, the landlord can evict the tenant at any time with 30-day notice, or with notice as defined under the lease or notice periods allowable under Indiana law for special circumstances.
+If the landlord has agreed to rent to the tenant, the landlord can evict the tenant at any time with a 30-day notice or with notice as defined under the lease or notice periods allowable under Indiana law for special circumstances.
 If someone is “squatting” or living on the landlord’s property without permission, the landlord does not need to give notice before filing to evict the person.

 An eviction is a legal process by which a landlord attempts to remove a tenant from the leased space.
 Landlords are allowed to evict tenants who break the rules under the lease.
 If the lease period has expired and has not been renewed, the landlord has the right to evict the tenant as long as they give proper legal notice.